Contraindications for Diclofenac

 - Fluid retention.

 Taking Voltaren during the last 3 months of pregnancy may be harmful to an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.

-It is not known whether diclofenac passes into breast milk or if it could harm a nursing baby.
-You should not breast-feed while you are using this medicine.
+It is not known whether Diclofenac passes into breast milk or if it could harm a baby.
+You should not breast-feed while you use this medicine.

-Voltaren is not approved for use by persons under 18 years of age.
+Voltaren is not approved for patients less than 18 years of age.

 - Antifungal medicine;